Upgrade DataStax Enterprise (DSE) 5.1 to 6.9

 Warnings, errors, and exceptions are frequently found in the logs when starting an upgraded node.
 Some of these log entries are informational to help you execute specific upgrade-related steps.
 If you find unexpected warnings, errors, or exceptions, contact DataStax Support.

-11. After the entire cluster upgrade is complete: upgrade the SSTables on one node at a time or, when using racks, one rack at a time.
+11. After the entire cluster upgrade is complete, use upgradesstables to upgrade the SSTables on one node at a time.
+When using racks, upgrade one rack at a time.
+This sequence is required to avoid degraded performance from upgrading too many nodes at once.

-Failure to upgrade SSTables when required results in a significant performance impact and increased disk usage and possible data loss.
-Upgrading is not complete until the SSTables are upgraded.
+Failure to upgrade SSTables when required results in significant performance impacts, increased disk usage, and possible data loss.
+Your upgrade is incomplete until the SSTables are upgraded.

 General post-upgrade steps